background image

 Due date for enrollment and non-refundable deposit of $300 USD.
 This deposit will be deducted from the first semester’s tuition payment.

-Due date for first installment of tuition payment due two weeks prior to first semester - ($3,450, minus one half of awarded scholarship funding)
+Due date for first installment of tuition payment due two weeks prior to Course 1 ($3,450, minus one half of awarded scholarship funding).

-Due date for second installment of tuition payment due two weeks prior to second semester ($3,750, minus one half of awarded scholarship funding)
+Due date for second installment of tuition payment due two weeks prior to Course 3 ($3,750, minus one half of awarded scholarship funding).

 Scholarships